Dr Jie Chen

 - Dean's Postgraduate Research Excellence Award, Monash University, 2009

-Jie’s research examines global supply chains with special interests in managing collaborative innovation and buyer-supplier relationships, supply chain risks and collaborative innovation.
-In particular, Jie is interested in behavioural and cross-cultural studies; she aspires to understand how human factors interplay in supply chain dynamics, and how cultural differences influence on global supply chains.
-Her research is published in top journals such as Production and Operations Management and International Journal of Production Research (IJPR), and Production Planning and Control (PPC).
+Jie’s research interests include buyer-supplier relationships, supply chain risks and collaborative innovation.
+In particular, Jie is interested in behavioural studies to understand how human factors interplay in supply chain dynamics.
+Her research has been published in journals including Production and Operations Management (POM), International Journal of Production Research (IJPR), and Production Planning and Control (PPC).

 - Fellowship Higher Education Academy (FHEA)

 - BA/MA (Fudan University, China)